Why the best five yoga poses for meditation?

 Let me take the first inquiry first.

 Besides, your mind gets quiet and serene.
 Meditation improves inner awareness.
-Additionally, it gives more command over you by your own self.
-You can without much of a stretch forestall sicknesses like hypertension, diabetes, sleep deprivation, uneasiness, tension headaches, and some more.
+Additionally, it gives more command over yourself.
+You can without much of a stretch forestall sicknesses like hypertension, diabetes, sleep deprivation, uneasiness, tension headaches, and more.